What are the types of yellow discharge?

-If you have these symptoms and you have whitish-yellow discharge, it’s possible that you have a yeast infection.
+If you notice these symptoms plus whitish-yellow discharge, you may have a yeast infection.

-Trichomoniasis, sometimes called “trich” is a common and treatable sexually transmitted infection (STI).
-A large number of people affected with trichomoniasis do not know that they have it because many cases are asymptomatic.
+Trichomoniasis — sometimes called “trich” — is a common and treatable sexually transmitted infection (STI).
+Lots of people affected with trichomoniasis do not know they have it because many cases are asymptomatic.

-- Green or yellow discharge that is usually frothy with an unpleasant smell
+- Green or yellow discharge that is frothy with an unpleasant smell

 - Swelling and redness of the vulva and vagina